Indigenous guided tours

 Rossville Retreat is a 300-acre eco-friendly retreat in Cape York, Far North Queensland which promotes Indigenous tours and activities

-Rossville Retreat is passionate about introducing Aboriginal and Torres Strait Islander Tourism to our guests, our Kuku Nyungkul traditional owners and Rirratjingu clan family members from Arnhem Land are keen to share their knowledge by facilitating traditional cultural activities including:
+Rossville Retreat is passionate about promoting Aboriginal and Torres Strait Islander Tourism, working closely with our Kuku Nyungkul traditional owners, who enjoy sharing their knowledge by facilitating traditional Indigenous cultural activities including:

-• Welcome to Country in Kuku Nyungkul language
+• A Welcome to Country ceremony in Kuku Nyungkul language

 • Traditional Indigenous smoking ceremonies